Karafuto 1945 Natsu Hyōsetsu no Mon: Plot

 The film is set in Karafuto after the radio broadcast of the Imperial Rescript on the Termination of the War.
 On August 15, 1945, Soviet forces invaded Karafuto.
-On August 20, the postal telegraph office in Maoka suspended operations and nine of the twelve telephone operators committed suicide by taking potassium cyanide while the city was being invaded.
+The Japanese population began to evacuate while remaining Imperial Japanese Army personnel, heavily outnumbered, slowed the Soviet advance for as long as they were able.
+The Soviets engaged in widespread kidnapping, rape, and murder of any civilians who were unable to escape.
+On August 20, the postal telegraph office in Maoka suspended operations and nine of the twelve telephone operators committed suicide by taking potassium cyanide to avoid capture by Soviet troops.

 Pressure by the USSR

 Despite the film's release in many nations, including the Soviet Union, Moscow argued that the film defamed the Soviet Union and the Soviet people and would only make people more hostile towards the USSR.
 The movie was eventually banned in the Soviet Union after two weeks' distribution in Hokkaidō and western Kyūshū.
 On August 25, 2008, a Japanese television drama was aired called Kiri no Hi, which was based on the same historical events.
-However, the television drama caused less of a political uproar from Russia than Karafuto 1945 Summer Hyosetsu no Mon, due to the movie's insistence as a work of "fiction" and because it did not focus on the Red Army's brutal actions but instead talked about a wish for world peace.
+However, the television drama caused less of a political uproar in Russia than Karafuto 1945 Summer Hyosetsu no Mon, due to the movie's insistence that it was a work of "fiction" and because it did not focus on the Red Army's crimes and brutality but instead talked about a wish for world peace.